Lunatiss/final_project/README.md

 # Toward Sustainable Fashion?
 > _A case study on ZARA's sustainability practices._
 > This work was my final project of the Data Analyst Bootcamp.
-It was chosen as the best project!

 ![Descripción opcional](img/1.png)